slapec/SDRSharpPluginManager/README.md

 - [Trunker](http://forums.radioreference.com/software-defined-radio/265660-sdr-trunking-has-been-updated-6.html#post2155643)

-I'm not planning to create and maintain a plugin list because there are two great one already.
-Check http://sdrsharp.com/#plugins or http://www.rtl-sdr.com/sdrsharp-plugins
+I've collected these plugins from http://sdrsharp.com/#plugins and http://www.rtl-sdr.com/sdrsharp-plugins.
+Feel free to message me about other working plugins or just fork this repo and add new ones by your own.

 ## Not working plugins
-There aren't any \o/
+There aren't any *yet* \o/

 ## Upcomming features
 - [ ] Copy the added DLL to SDR# folder
+- [ ] More detailed error messages in nice dialogs

 ## Compatibility
-As I was testing plugins I saw that some plugins are broken due to SDR# API changes.
-This manager loads the DLLs from where the EXE is located or the program is pointed on the startup.
-So as long as the `ISharpPlugin.DisplayName` property is there or the config file structure is not change it should work.
-The oldest SDR# revision I found was 1189 there were no issues.
+As I was testing plugins I saw that some of them are broken due to SDR# API changes.
+This application loads all dependent files from where the manager EXE is located or where it is pointed to on the startup.
+So as long as the `ISharpPlugin.DisplayName` property is in the plugin and the config file structure is not changed it should load everyting.
+The oldest SDR# revision I found was 1189 and there were no issues.